 , where $\Sigma$ is the self-energy operator and $V_{xc}$ is the exchange-correlation functional \cite{Hybertsen1986}.
-This task can be done either using FD or GWPT \cite{Li2019}, although both options are highly computationally demanding in comparison to DFPT.
-In references \cite{IsmailBeigi2003, VillalobosCastro2023, Chen2020, Reichardt2020}, electron-phonon coefficients are calculated directly from DFPT calculations, neglecting the derivatives of $( \Sigma - V_{xc} )$.
-We chose to use a renormalization scheme that is based on the approximation that the eigenvectors from the DFT hamiltonian are the same eigenvectors of the quasiparticle hamiltonian, which is the essence of the one-shot GW approxmation \cite{Hybertsen1986}.
+This task can be done either using FD or GWPT \cite{Li2019}.
+In several works \cite{IsmailBeigi2003, VillalobosCastro2023, Chen2020, Reichardt2020}, electron-phonon coefficients are calculated directly from DFPT calculations, neglecting the derivatives of $( \Sigma - V_{xc} )$.
+We chose to use a renormalization scheme that is based on the approximation that the eigenvectors from the DFT Hamiltonian are also eigenvectors of the QP Hamiltonian, which is the essence of the successful one-shot GW approximation \cite{Hybertsen1986} (see section \ref{sec:renormalization_ELPH_coefficients}).
 This scheme is given by \cite{Strubbe2012, Levine1989}